johnozbay/red-pebble/README.md

 ## Where did the idea come from?

-One day [Shelby Hutchison](http://www.shdigitaldesign.com/), [Senem Cinar](http://senemcinar.com/) and [I](https://johnozbay.com) were having breakfast and we thought wouldn't be hilarious and awesome to have a home assistant that tells the weather on Mars.
+One day [Shelby Hutchison](http://www.shdigitaldesign.com/), [Senem Cinar](http://senemcinar.com/) and [I](https://johnozbay.com) were having breakfast and we thought wouldn't it be hilarious and awesome to have a home assistant that tells the weather on Mars.
 Then for 7 days after work, we all went home, didn't sleep, designed and coded an assistant that does just that.

 ## Questions, Bugs, Suggestions?